damongolding/immich-kiosk/README.md

 Each redirect consists of:
 - `name`: The short path that users will use
 - `url`: The destination URL where users will be redirected to
+- `type`: Optional field that controls URL behavior.
+Set to `internal` to keep the URL unchanged, or `external` to allow URL changes during redirection.

 ### Examples